AIParadigm/Mask_Shuffle/README.md

 python aggregator.py <port> <ip address>
 ```
 - `<port>`: The port on which the aggregator listens.
-- `<ip address>`: The IP address of the setup node to fetch client information.
+- `<ip address>`: The IP address for obtaining initialization parameters.

 ### Example
-To start an aggregator instance listening on port `9475` and connecting to the setup node at `127.0.0.1`:
+To start an aggregator instance listening on port `9475` and connecting to `127.0.0.1` to obtain initialization parameters:
 ```commandline
 python aggregator.py 9475 127.0.0.1
 ```
 ### Client
-Once both the setup node and aggregator are running, you need to run the following script to start all the clients.
+After the aggregator runs successfully and all clients have generated initialization parameters, you need to run the following script to start all the clients.
 You can modify the values of `client_count` and `vectorsize` in the script to meet your experimental needs.
-However, please ensure that the `client_count` matches the number of clients set in the `setup_node` process that you have already started.
+However, please ensure that the `client_count` matches the number of clients set in the `setup` process that you have already started.

 For windows: